-- Oreativity is encouraged right from the word go, in making 'crazy shapes' with their bodies. - There is a strong emphasis throughout on feeling the beat and moving in a way that is initiated by the music.
-Ie. The movement comes from them and is encouraged to be intrinsic. - In rhythm exercises and the music section, the children work with a different percussion instruments each week.
-They have fun exploring how it works and how best to make a sound (eg. Shake, tap together, pat on knee, tap on floor etc.). - The children thoroughly explore their imaginations through use of props and in the 'storytime' section, whether it's imagining watering a garden with watering cans, being a woodland creature in a forest or a tight rope walker in a circus! - Ohildren have an opportunity to 'freestyle' at the end of class in the 'Tot Bop Boogie'.
+- Creativity is encouraged right from the age of 1, in making 'crazy shapes' with their bodies. - There is a strong emphasis throughout on feeling the beat and moving in a way that is initiated by the music. e.g The movement comes from them instinctively and is encouraged to be intrinsic. - In rhythm exercises and the music section, the children work with a different percussion instruments - each week.
+They have fun exploring how it works and how best to make a sound (e.g. Shake, tap together, pat on knee, tap on floor etc.). - The children thoroughly explore their imaginations through use of props and in the 'storytime' - section, whether it's imagining watering a garden with watering cans, being a woodland creature in a forest or a tight rope walker in a circus! - Children have an opportunity to 'freestyle' at the end of class in the 'Tot Bop Boogie'.
 This encourages creativity, improvisation skills and builds confidence.